Gough's Cave

 and contains a variety of large chambers and rock formations.
 It contains the Cheddar Yeo, the largest underground river system in Britain.
+Archaeologically, the cave is known for a late Upper Paleolithic Magdalenian occupation around 14,700 years ago, evidenced by remains showing cannibalism, the production of skull cups, and the domestication of dogs, as well as for the considerably younger Mesolithic skeleton of Cheddar Man, dating to around 10,300 years ago.

 History

 The initial sections of the cave, previously known as Sand Hole, were accessible prior to the 19th century.
 Between 1892 and 1898 a retired sea captain, Richard Cox Gough, who lived in Lion House in Cheddar, found, excavated and opened to the public further areas of the cave, up to Diamond Chamber, which is the end of the show cave today.
 Electric lighting was installed in the show caves in 1899.

 The cave is susceptible to flooding often lasting for up to 48 hours, however in the Great Flood of 1968 the flooding lasted for three days.

 The extensive flooded parts of the cave system were found and explored between 1985 and 1990.